hatredholder/Ozon-Checker/README.md

 # To do/to add:

-Create a version 2 where logic will be inside the views.py instead of save method in class Link in models.py, add multiprocessing so updating items price will be faster;
+Update logic so it will be inside the views.py instead of the save method Link model, add multiprocessing so updating items price will be faster;
 ✓ Done (28.03.22)

-Updated delete confirm template;
+Update delete confirm template;
 ✓ Done (23.03.22)

 Add cancel functionality to delete;